ibexa/documentation-developer/docs/guide/http_cache.md

     - Uses a custom `X-Location-Id` header, which both Symfony and Varnish proxy are able to invalidate cache on (for details see [Cache purging](#cache-purging).)
 - To be able to also cache requests by logged-in users, cache is **[context-aware](#context-aware-http-cache)**.
-    - Uses a custom Vary header `X-User-Hash` to allow pages to vary by user rights (not by unique user, which is better served by browser cache.)
+    - Uses a custom Vary header `X-User-Context-Hash` to allow pages to vary by user rights (not by unique user, which is better served by browser cache.)

 ### Cache and expiration configuration